temistoclesarea/Restaurant-Quasar-Cake/cake/README.md

 ## Configuration

-Read and edit the environment specific `config/app_local.php` and setup the `'Datasources'` and any other configuration relevant for your application.
+Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your application.
-Other environment agnostic settings can be changed in `config/app.php`.

 ## Layout

-The app skeleton uses [Milligram](https://milligram.io/) (v1.3) minimalist CSS framework by default.
+The app skeleton uses a subset of [Foundation](http://foundation.zurb.com/) (v5) CSS framework by default.
 You can, however, replace it with any other library or custom styles.